Customer experience baseline studies

 Industry studies

-In addition to customer experience baselines studies commissioned by individual companies and public services, CTMA also conducts industry-wide baseline studies.
-Each participating organisation receives confidential findings of their own organisation's customer experience performance, along with industry-wide findings for benchmarking and performance comparison.
+In addition to customer experience baseline studies commissioned by individual companies and public services, CTMA also conducts industry-wide baseline studies.
+Each participating organisation receives confidential findings of its own customer experience performance, along with industry-wide findings for benchmarking and performance comparison.
 Industries in which CTMA has conducted baseline studies include:

 - Retail banking